psychoinformatics-de/knowledge-base/kbi/0028/index.rst

-Regardless of whether the files are accessed via the ``remote.php/dav/files/USERNAME/`` or ``public.php/webdav`` path, the authentication realm for the given nextcloud instance is the same.
+Regardless of whether the files are accessed via the ``remote.php/dav/files/USERNAME/`` or ``public.php/webdav`` path, the authentication realm for the given Nextcloud instance is the same.
 This means users who already have DataLad credentials saved for the given realm would see their requests for password-protected links refused.
 As long as ``get`` does not support explicit